 At the end of the day, admins care about creating better outcomes.
 If they lack a coherent strategy, sell them on yours.
 But that won’t happen if your salespeople don’t engage, which they’ll only do if marketing has effectively armed them.

 Get to the C-suite

 When it comes to big capital and IT purchases, a C-suite member will sit on the selection committee and will have final say.
 But 99% of the time, those C-suite stakeholders aren’t being engaged at all.
-The reason is that 99% of marketers don’t understand this stakeholder and haven’t developed the strategy or messaging to effectively engage them.
+The reason is that 99% of medical device marketing doesn’t understand this stakeholder and hasn’t developed the strategy or messaging to effectively engage them.
 Follow step 2 but pay attention to the following:

 DO: Speak ROI

 The C-suite decides what gets funded.
 They routinely weigh the most strategic places to invest.
 They do not have a problem spending more money for a premium offering as long as it produces a premium return on investment.

 Market research shows that when salespeople try to use their standard product pitches on the C-suite, the meeting ends quickly.
 The C-suite relies on their departmental selection committee members for technical engagement.

 REBALANCE YOUR MARKETING

 Times have changed, and what used to work for HealthTech marketers doesn’t work as well today.
 The selection process is more complex than ever and it’s crucial to rebalance your marketing strategy accordingly.
 Follow these three steps to stop ignoring change and start harnessing it.